Gravitational Waves in f(R) Gravity Power Law Model: 1. Introduction

-After around 100 years of Einstein's prediction of Gravitational Waves (GWs), the Laser Interferometer Gravitational Wave Observatory (LIGO) Scientific Collaboration and Virgo Collaboration announced the detection of GWs for the first time in September 14, 2015, which was named as GW150914 \cite{abbott_observation_2016}.
-This observation was later followed by four other events, viz.
-GW151226 \cite{abbott_gw151226_2016}, GW170104 \cite{abbott_gw170104_2017}, GW170814 \cite{abbott_gw170814:_2017} and GW170817 \cite{abbott_gw170817:_2017}.
+After around 100 years of Einstein's prediction of existence of Gravitational Waves (GWs), the Laser Interferometer Gravitational Wave Observatory (LIGO) Scientific Collaboration announced the detection of GWs for the first time on September 14, 2015.
+This first GW event was named as GW150914 \cite{abbott_observation_2016}.
+This observation was later followed by many other events including GW151226 \cite{abbott_gw151226_2016}, GW170104 \cite{abbott_gw170104_2017}, GW170814 \cite{abbott_gw170814:_2017} and GW170817 \cite{abbott_gw170817:_2017}.
 These events opened new directions in testing GR and modified theories of gravity.
 Therefore the study of GWs in modified gravity will play a very important role in modifying GR and on the predictions of GR.
 The experimental results obtained from the sector of GWs can effectively constrain the modified gravity models to a fair extent and can even contribute to the bottom-up approach in forming or proposing modified gravity theories and models in an efficient way.